sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox.png

-@section sec3 a modal MsgBox
+@section tmbsec4 An external window modal MsgBox
-Since a `MsgBox` usually requires immediate user attention, you have a way to block other GUI while waiting for a user reaction.
+Since a `MsgBox` usually requires immediate user attention, you have another way to block other GUI while waiting for a user reaction.

-This opens an new independent OpenCV window, occupying just the MsgBox, and waiting for a user response.
+This API opens an new independent OpenCV window, occupying just the MsgBox, and waiting for a user response.

 This is a blocking API, the code will wait for a user button press.